aufziehvogel/ansible-roles/wireguard/README.md

 - `wireguard_hosts`: A dictionary of hosts, cf. the example below.
 The list of hosts must be exactly the same as you use in the `hosts` file for this role.
+- `road_warriors`: Optionally, a list of road warriors.
+See example below for exact format.

 Example Configuration
 ---------------------